 The University Park Campus consists of 154 buildings and residence halls totaling approximately 8.3 million gross square feet.
 Some 70 additional university buildings are located off campus, in the immediate vicinity.

 Health Sciences Campus

 The 80-acre Health Sciences Campus is home to the region’s first and oldest medical and pharmacy schools, as well as to highly respected programs in biokinesiology and physical therapy and in occupational science and occupational therapy.
-Medical care is provided by faculty physicians in outpatient clinics and at two university-owned hospitals — the state-of-the-art Keck Hospital of USC and USC Norris Cancer Hospital — as well as at the adjacent Los Angeles County+USC Medical Center, the primary teaching hospital for the Keck School of Medicine for more than a century.
+Medical care is provided on campus by faculty physicians in clinics and at university-owned private hospitals — the state-of-the-art Keck Hospital of USC and USC Norris Cancer Hospital — as well as at the adjacent Los Angeles County+USC Medical Center, the primary teaching hospital for the Keck School of Medicine for more than a century.
 The acclaimed Children’s Hospital Los Angeles, staffed by Keck School faculty, is often referred to as USC’s third campus.
-Health sciences faculty, residents and students also provide services at affiliated hospitals and health-care providers throughout Southern California and at the USC University Park Campus, a collaborative partner in numerous health sciences-related programs.
+Health sciences faculty, residents and students also provide services at university-owned USC Verdugo Hills Hospital, satellite clinics throughout Southern California and at the USC University Park Campus, a collaborative partner in numerous health sciences-related programs.

 USC’s other teaching facilities include the Orange County Center (Irvine), State Capital Center (Sacramento) and Wrigley Marine Science Center (Catalina Island).